Does Google look at User Click-Through Rates and User Behavior to Influence Search Rankings?

-We’ve been told many times by Google Spokespeople that Google does not involve user click-through rates in ranking documents in search rankings because they are too noisy, and for other reasons.
-And yet, a new patent has been granted from Google that describes how user click-through rates and other user behavior information might be tracked and used to influence rankings in search results.
-And this new patent is not the first to protect a process from Google from other search engines who might consider using their processes.
-After the first few patents covering how searchers interact with search results, and how information about those interactions might be used to influence search rankings, it becomes curious that such information would continue to appear in Google Patents, and it invites looking closer at things such as User Click-Through Rates.
+Google Spokespeople have told us Google does not include user click-through rates when ranking pages in search rankings – they are too noisy, and for other reasons.
+A new patent from Google describes how user click-through rates and other user behavior information might influence rankings in search results.
+This new patent is not the first protecting a Google process from other search engines who might consider that process.
+After the first few patents about searchers interacting with search results, and how that information might be used to influence search rankings, it becomes curious that such information would continue to appear in Google Patents, and it invites looking closer at things such as User Click-Through Rates.
 Especially when the approaches involved have become more detailed.

 This patent has been updated three times using continuation patents.
 Continuation patents are ways to update the claims from a patent to reflect changes in the processes behind a patent.
-The patent tells us that search rankings may be based upon the length of time that a searcher might spend viewing a page from search results and that documents may later be ranked higher based upon being viewed for longer periods of time:
+The patent tells us that search rankings may be based upon the length of time that a searcher might spend viewing a page from search results and that documents may later be ranked higher based upon being viewed for longer periods: